 Many investors gravitate towards single-family homes.
 This makes sense for a lot of reasons.
 Single-family homes often bring in more rent and appeal to stable tenants who are interested in renting for longer periods of time.
 However, you may find you're spending more on maintenance, and your vacancy costs and turnover times will be inconvenient and expensive if your entire portfolio is made up of single-family homes.
 Consider multi-unit buildings.
 A duplex or a triplex or even a collection of units in a small apartment building can help you diversify your portfolio and protect your bottom line.
 When one unit is vacant, you aren't losing all of your rental income.
 Maintenance can also be more efficient because you're dealing with several properties under one communal roof.

 Stick with Long Term Investments

 California attracts a lot of tourists, and with the Airbnb, Homeaway & VRBO culture gaining more and more popularity, it may be tempting to look for a vacation property that you'll rent out in the short term.
-However, it's a lot of work and more risky due to short term rental resentment that exists today.
+However, it's a lot of work and riskier due to short-term rental resentment that exists today.
 You're likely to earn consistent money, have better peace of mind and stability when you purchase a property that you'll rent out to long-term tenants.
 There's a lot more we'd be happy to tell you about choosing an investment property.
 If you have any questions or need any help, please don't hesitate to contact us at CMC Realty & Property Management.